kwaldenphd/sqlite-to-python/README.md

 31. Imagine your company has data stored in a relational database system (Oracle, AWS, Microsft Access, etc.) and there are specific aggregations or calculations that need to be performed on that data regularly (say, for quarterly or annual reports).

-32. Provided the underlying data structure remains largely consistent (which in most proprietary database systems it will), you could write a program in Python to automatically generate those aggregations and calculations.
+32. Provided the underlying data structure remains largely consistent (this is  true for most proprietary/commercial database systems), you could write a program in Python to automatically generate those aggregations and calculations.

-# Practice Problems

-33. No practice problems for this lab.
-Spend this time working on the final project.

 # Lab Notebook Questions

 Q1: Describe the basic steps of how to establish a connection with a SQLite database from within Python.

 Q2: Take at least 3 of the queries you wrote for the Queries and Joins lab and modify them to run within a Python environment.
 Include code + comments.
 What changes did you have to make to the query syntax?
-Any challenges you encountered (and how did you solve them)?
+What challenges did you encounter, and how did you solve them?

-Q3: How is Python storing the output for the last query from step 24?
+Q3: How is Python storing the output for the last query from step 24 (variable, data structure, etc)?
 What could we do with this output?